 Does environmental policy uncertainty deter Greenfield FDI inflows to the US?

 Massive investment efforts and technological advances are necessary to implement the carbon transition to a sustainably and equitably growing global economy.
 To gauge the full potential of investments in clean technologies, domestic and foreign sources of capital should be considered as a crucial source of financing and regional and cross-country knowledge spillovers.
 To the extent that domestic policies matter for domestic investment, it may be a pertinent question to ask whether and how they influence foreign investment.
 In this paper, I would like to ask whether firms are discouraged from undertaking long-term clean investments in the US following a shock in environmental policy uncertainty.
 That is, controlling for the salience of environmental policy in the news, does the perception of a certain and stable regulatory framework as conveyed by news act as a pull factor for attracting investment to such places?
 And if so, do foreign firms react differently from domestic ones?

-Why some don't belong - the distributional effects of real shocks
+Why some don't belong - the distributional effects of natural disasters

 Jointly with N. Budina and L. Chen

 IMF Working Paper here

 When and how do natural disasters worsen within-country income inequality?
 We highlight the channels through which natural disasters may have distributional effects and empirically analyze when and which type of disasters affect inequality in advanced economies (AEs) and in emerging and developing economies (EMDEs).
 We find that in AEs inequality increases after severe disasters.
 We also find that inequality increases if severe disasters are associated with growth slowdowns or there are multiple disasters in a year in AEs and in EMDEs.
 Descriptive evidence for the US also suggests that adverse labor market effects of disasters are likely to fall on vulnerable groups.

 Rare Voices in Economics (former: Women in Econ Léman)